dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

     }
   };
 };
-{% endprisim %}
+{% endprism %}

 Here we have two different classes that will form the basis for Set data structures that back their data with an array.
-The first object, Set, is probably code that you've written plenty of times before.
+The first object, Set, is probably code that you\'ve written plenty of times before.
 The Set will eventually need to store the data and thus generates an array as part of the constructor.
-The second object, DISet, will also eventually need to store the data but instead of allocating the array, the constructor requires that the array would be provided.
+The second object, Set2, will also eventually need to store the data but instead of allocating the array, the constructor requires that the array would be provided.

-## Why Write DI Code? ##
+### Why Write DI Code? ###

-Both sets perform tne same basic functions, add and contains, and both have the same runtime behaviors.
+Both sets perform the same basic functions, add and contains, and both have the same runtime behaviors.
 So why should you prefer to write your objects using the second version?
 There are really two major advantages to using dependency injection in JavaScript:

   1. Without a ton of work, I can now write a unit test that also has access to the injected property.
 This means that after running add() or before running contains(), I can manipulate the data to setup pre-conditions.
-I can also inspect the post conditions of the code because I can see what happened to the data structue after the test is done.
+I can also inspect the post conditions of the code because I can see what happened to the data structure after the test is done.

   2. JavaScript is dynamically typed so nothing says that data has to be of type Array.
 I could inject any object that implements the same fit, form and function of array and now my SetDI class can use a new backing data structure.
-This doesn't work so well for the array but think about all the DOM objects that could be replaced with other parts in various browsers without having to change your algorithm.
+This doesn\'t work so well for the array but think about all the DOM objects that could be replaced with other parts in various browsers without having to change your algorithm.

 For me, the ability to test the code easily without the need to fiddle with 10th level JS ninja tricks is huge.
-In a dynamic environment, all those tests that run against every change will prevent you from shipping stupid mistakes ar wasting time hunting down production issues.
+In a dynamic environment, all those tests that run against every change will prevent you from shipping stupid mistakes and wasting time hunting down production issues.

-## Dependency Injection Pattern ##
+### Dependency Injection Pattern ###

-The code above showcases the basic idea behind depdency injection in plain JavaScript.
-Now let's apply ths to node.js and browserify.
-Instead of using the require function at the top of the module to bring in libraries, let's export a single function that binds the dependencies into the current scope.
+The code above showcases the basic idea behind dependency injection in plain JavaScript.
+Now let\'s apply the to node.js and browserify.
+Instead of using the require function at the top of the module to bring in libraries, let\'s export a single function that binds the dependencies into the current scope.

 {% prism javascript linenos %}